borismus/smus.com/posts/2010/skip-running-gesture/index.md

-Skip to Skip: a Running Gesture
+Skip to skip: a running gesture
 ===============================
 categories: [physical, music]
 posted: 2010-08-06